chengcli/elements/README.md

 - `elements::get_element_name` - returns the name of the element.
 - `elements::get_element_symbol` - returns the symbol of the element.
 - `elements::get_atomic_number` - returns the atomic number of the element.
+- `elements::get_composition` - returns the composition of the compound.
+- `elements::get_compound_weight` - returns the molecular weight of the compound.